Decoherence, Perturbations and Symmetry in Lindblad Dynamics -- Implications for Diffractive Dissociation

-Unlike bi-directional Pauli master equation \cite{Klimenko2016}, equation (\ref {eq:rho}) preserves the quantum-mechanical structure based on density matrices and can describe progressively developing decoherence.\ This equation with positive and negative $\gamma _{j}$ may be viewed as a quantum-mechanical analogue of the bi-directional (odd-symmetric) Fokker--Planck equation \cite{Klimenko2025TwoTypesTemporalSymmetry}.\ This bi-directional duality is associated with dual temporal boundary conditions, which discussed in a number of publications \cite {Schulman1997TimesArrowsBook,Tamm2021,ScharnhorstWolpertRovelli2024BoltzmannBridges} .
+Unlike bi-directional Pauli master equation \cite{Klimenko2016}, equation (\ref {eq:rho}) preserves the quantum-mechanical structure based on density matrices and can describe progressively developing decoherence. \textsl{ While conventional Lindblad equation can be interpreted as quantum-mechanical version of the conventional Fokker--Planck equation \cite {Breuer2007book},}\ this equation with positive and negative $\gamma _{j}$ may be viewed as a quantum-mechanical analogue of the bi-directional (odd-symmetric) Fokker--Planck equation \cite {Klimenko2025TwoTypesTemporalSymmetry}.\ This bi-directional duality is associated with dual temporal boundary conditions, which have been discussed in a number of publications \cite {Schulman1997TimesArrowsBook,Tamm2021,ScharnhorstWolpertRovelli2024BoltzmannBridges} .
 Our stochastic-realist perspective tends to emphasise the role of physically real stochastic processes that can, at least in principle, be running forward or backward in time.
 Note that practical forward-time applications of reverse-time (inverse-parabolic) models---equivalently, generators with negative dephasing rates $\gamma _{i}<0$ in a time-homogeneous Lindblad-type form---are limited.
 Such dynamics is typically ill-posed, in the sense that small perturbations can amplify rapidly, and it may reach the boundaries of physically admissible behaviour (e.g. loss of complete positivity).
 Accordingly, the significance of these equations is primarily conceptual rather than applied.